Freelancing in India

-India had 15 million independent workers or freelancers in 2020, with industries like IT, finance, HR and design hiring people on a project basis.
+India had an estimated 15 million independent workers or freelancers in 2020, with industries like Information Technology, finance, Human Resource and design increasingly hiring people on a project basis.
 70 percent of freelancers from India reported working exclusively as freelancers, with 48 percent of them dedicating 30 hours or less per week to their work.
-In a report of (National Institution for Transforming India) NITI Aayog has estimated that India’s gig workforce or Freelancing will grow to 2.35 crore by 2029-30.
+In a report of (National Institution for Transforming India) NITI Aayog has estimated that India’s gig workforce or freelancing will grow to 2.35 crore by 2029-30.
 In 2020-21, it was at 77 lakh.
 Of this 26.6 lakh gig workers were from sales and retail trade.

-India’s young workforce is inclining toward freelance and contractual opportunities.
-Possessing one of the world’s highest youngest working populations, India has the potential to become the world’s largest freelance gig economy.
+India’s workforce is increasingly drawn to freelance and contractual work.
+With one of the world’s largest working-age populations, India is considered to have the potential to become a leading hub of the global gig economy.